-- 6 To qualify for the Master of Philosophy, a student must achieve 120 points by successfully completing a thesis1. - 7 A full-time student must complete the requirements for the Master of Philosophy within 12 months, and a part-time student within 36 months of first enrolment in the programme.
+- $6\,$ To qualify for the Master of Philosophy, a student must achieve 120 points by successfully completing a thesis. - Note: the thesis code is allocated by the relevant department at enrolment. - 7 A full-time student must complete the requirements for the Master of Philosophy within 12 months, and a part-time student within 36 months of first enrolment in the programme.